 The GLPA continues to focus its attention on reducing vessel delay hours attributable to pilot shortages in a manner that does not materially affect its fiscal responsibilities.
-For the first quarter, the GLPA recorded no vessel delays due to a shortage of pilots, which is similar to the same period in 2020.
+For the third quarter, the GLPA recorded 499 hours in vessel delays due to a shortage of pilots compared to 872 hours for the same period in 2020 bringing the YTD total to 1,210 in 2021 compared to 1,581 hours in 2020.